Empower students to explore environmental solutions with confidence

 Empowering, Engaging, and a Joy to Teach

-Seeds to Solutions™ is a set of free instructional resources on climate change and environmental justice for grades K–12.
-Developed in response to teacher and community demand, the lessons empower students to address California-specific environmental challenges, from food waste to water use to wildfire management.
-Students’ real-world questions drive the lessons, fostering critical thinking and problem-solving.
-Age-appropriate, culturally relevant, and trauma-informed, Seeds to Solutions prepares students to be environmentally literate, engaged community members.
+Seeds to Solutions™ is a set of free, solutions-oriented instructional resources for grades K–12 on California environmental issues.
+Developed in response to teacher and community demand, the lessons empower students to address real-world environmental issues, from food waste to water use to wildfire management.
+Age-appropriate, solutions-focused, and trauma-informed, Seeds to Solutions prepares students to be environmentally literate, engaged community members.

 Why Seeds to Solutions?